unthoughts/unthoughts.github.io/_posts/2025-07-26-blurb-on-derivatives.md

 **Definition.** A contract has mark-to-market (MtM) if the value of each party's position is periodically re-evaluated based on current market prices (e.g. some index), with consequent settlement according to contract terms.

 **Example.** Futures contracts typically have mark-to-market.
 Consider a BTC/USD futures between Alice long on BTC and Bob short on BTC.
 Once a day, their positions are re-evaluated according to the BTC/USD exchange rate.
 Suppose the rate moves in favor of BTC, i.e. in favor of Alice.
-If the contract is BTC-denominated, Bob will pay Alice on this day.
+If the contract is BTC-denominated, she will receive payment in BTC.

 **Example.** In an *interest rate swap* (IRS), two parties exchange interest payments on some notional amount (but without moving money).
 The sides of the trade are called *legs*.
 A *fixed* leg involves a fixed interest on the notional amount, while a *floating* leg denotes a variable interest rate, typically index-linked.
 A fixed/floating index-linked IRS is an MtM derivative; same for floating/floating IRS.